 K.M.F-H. was charged with a Felony 5th Degree Controlled Substance Crime for the alleged possession of heroin.
 The charge was based upon a NIK test, which is a presumptive test for the presence of controlled substances.
 The NIK alone does not confirm that a particular substance is illegal or what that substance might actually be.
 When the item was sent in for testing, the test results did not reveal heroin.
 Possession of the same amount of methamphetamine is only a Gross Misdemeanor.
 Her public defender did not address this problem.
-K.M.F-H. retained Criminal Defense Attorney Holson and he immediately filed a motion to dismiss for lack of probable cause because the complaint charged her with a more serious offense based upon an inaccurate test.
+K.M.F-H. retained a Criminal Defense Attorney through Martin & Wagner and he immediately filed a motion to dismiss for lack of probable cause because the complaint charged her with a more serious offense based upon an inaccurate test.

 T.G. was facing his third probation violation since being sentenced.
 During the pendency of the violation, his probation agent filed two addendums alleging additional violations of probation.
 His probation agent was recommending 120 days in jail as a sanction for violating probation.
 T.G. admitted to violating probation and after an extensive argument about his sanction, the Court ordered him to serve 10 days in jail immediately.
 The court then stayed an additional 80 days in jail with a report date a few months later.
 If T.G. complies with probation in the interim he will not have to serve those days in jail.
 Result: Hiring counsel helped him avoid serving 110 days in jail.

-J.O. was charged with failure to drive with due care as a result of a three car accident.
+J.O. was charged with failure to drive with due care as a result of a three-car accident.
 The charge was a misdemeanor because there were claims by the other drivers that there were injuries and property damage.
 Law enforcement did not take photographs of the purported property damage and there were no medical records to substantiate the claims of injury.
-J.O. ultimately received a CWOP (continuance without plea for dismissal).
-He agreed to pay a $200 fine and the charge will be dismissed as long as J.O. isn’t charged with a same or similar offense.
+J.O. ultimately received a CWOP (continuance without a plea for dismissal).
+He agreed to pay a $200 fine and the charge will be dismissed as long as J.O. isn’t charged with the same or similar offense.